qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

-Usually it is enough to download the .ts file from the `github repository <https://github.com/qgis/Quantum-GIS/tree/master/i18n/>`_ (look for your language code which is added at the end of the files: qgis_* .ts, where * is your language code).
+Usually it is enough to download the .ts file from the `github repository <https://github.com/qgis/Quantum-GIS/tree/master/i18n/>`_ Look for your language code which is added at the end of the files: qgis_* .ts, where * is your language code.
+For example the translation file for german language is called qgis_de.ts.
+To further specify the language it is sometimes necessary to have two language codes defined but we'd like to avoid this as much as we can.

 If you click on your language a RAW Button will appear on the top right corner of that window where you can download your language file.